arashnm80/arashnm80.github.io/handbook/other.md

 - When I'm washing dishes
 - When I'm out to do shopping for home
 - When I'm in the car getting back from somewhere

+I can define some constant routines to create this situation manually, e.g. :
+- morning walk or run routine